Revealsite Logo

 RevealSite builds the links, QR codes, text workflows, and response templates so your pharmacy collects reviews on autopilot and ranks higher locally.

 The payoff is large.
 A 2024 BrightLocal survey found that businesses responding to all reviews are used by 88% of consumers, versus just 47% for those that ignore them.
 A response is not just politeness toward one reviewer.
-It is a public message to every future patient reading along.
+It is a public message to every future patient reading along, and it is a quiet retention tool, a theme the patient retention guide expands on.
 Reputation now sits at the center of how patients pick a pharmacy, especially as the J.D.
 Power 2024 US Pharmacy Study reported that brick-and-mortar pharmacy satisfaction fell more than 10 points in 2024, with trust and wait times leading the drop.

 Compliance still applies in replies.
 Never confirm someone filled a prescription, never mention a medication, and keep responses generic: "Thank you for the kind words, we appreciate you choosing us."
 For a negative review, avoid details and move the conversation private: "We're sorry to hear this.
 Please call us so we can make it right."
 For the broader system of monitoring and reporting, see the reputation management guide.